 All staff are made aware of the anti-bullying policy and sign a receipt to indicate they understand and will follow the procedures.
-The pastoral leader will initiate training to progress leaders at pastoral meetings, to be disseminated to whole staff in YAM meetings.
-This policy will be evaluated and reviewed annually.
+The pastoral leader will initiate training to progress leaders at pastoral meetings, to be disseminated to whole staff in YAM (Year Achievement Meetings).
+This policy will be evaluated and reviewed termly.
+There will be formal anti-bullying training for all staff every September, together with refresher training for new staff during the year.
+All staff will be updated through regular anti-bullying bulletins from the ABA